charlottepfritz/Strike-A-Chord/README.md

 Strike a Chord is designed with a client-server architecture using JavaScript and Node.js.
 Here's an overview of the technical components:

-- **Frontend:** The game's user interface is built with HTML5, CSS, and JavaScript, ensuring a smooth and responsive experience for players.
+- **Frontend:** The game's user interface is built with HTML and JavaScript, ensuring a smooth and responsive experience for players.

 - **Backend:** The server-side logic is powered by Node.js, providing real-time communication and game synchronization between players.

 - **Real-time Communication:** WebSockets are employed to enable real-time gameplay synchronization.
-Players' actions, such as strumming and pressing guitar frets, are instantly communicated to maintain gameplay consistency.
+Players' actions are instantly communicated to maintain gameplay consistency.

 - **Graphics and Animation:** All in-game graphics, including the guitar fretboards, notes, and UI elements, are custom-designed.
-Animations are implemented using HTML5 Canvas for smooth rendering.

 ### Multiplayer Implementation